Photography Within a 3D Space

 When Digital Models Fail

 The use of 360 cameras adds another layer to digital spaces.
-I initially sketched the hedgerows in and around Church in the Woods (St Leonards), Hollington, digitally from 360 photographs.
-But bio-diversity – what can be seen, what cannot be seen, what lies beneath – requires a layered digital approach to reveal the true diversity of the graveyard community.
+I sketched the hedgerows in and around Church in the Woods (St Leonards), Hollington, digitally from 360 photographs.
+But bio-diversity – what can be seen, what can not be seen, what lies beneath – requires a layered digital approach to reveal the true diversity of the graveyard community.
 Using digital 3D spaces brings this space to life.
 Adding combinations of 2D images, photographic textures, and photogrammetric models provides layers to this collaged digital space.

 All artistic endeavours contain the potential for failure.
-You follow a process that seeks to present the story while simultaneously exploring your understanding of what you seek to tell.
+You follow a process that seeks to present the story while exploring your understanding of what you seek to tell.
 It is a journey that requires you to take unknown paths.
 The technological stories must be kept to whisper, except on those occasions where they tell the story.

 I photographed some digital objects within the 3D space knowing that some areas might `fail’.
 Failure can be something that is sought.
 Photogrammetric models when faced with certain kinds of objects fail.
 An accurate model of a tree may not be possible due to the complexity of the natural object – tree bark, and moving leaves, all took on an interesting morphology around the digitised shape of the tree trunk.
 I wanted the failure and sought the surreal quality of digital photogrammetric trees within these 3D digital spaces.